Core-halo scaling relations in self-interacting scalar field dark matter: Scaling relations

 \section{Scaling relations}

 In this section, we present scaling relations for the core and the halo at large.
-Since it is beneficial to compare to a representation of the density profile of halo cores, we use the analytical formula derived for FDM in \citet{schive2014understanding},
+Since it is beneficial to compare to a representation of the density profile of halo cores, we use the formula derived from fits to simulated FDM halo density data in \citet{schive2014understanding},

 where we also fix $\alpha = 0.091$, appropriate for redshift $z=0$.
-We have defined the center of the final solitonic core as the point with the maximum density.
+We have defined the center of the final post-merger solitonic halo core as the point with the maximum density.
 In order to determine our scaling relations for the core, we perform a MCMC analysis to find the best values for $r_c$ and $\rho_c$ of eq. \eqref{eq: sol} for all the simulations at all times, with parameters in Table \ref{tab: table_params}.
 The mass contained in the core is calculated as $M_c=\int \rho_{\text{core}} dV$, while the total mass of the halo is $M=\int\rho dV$, where $\rho=\rho_0\abs{\psi}^2$ corresponds to the 3D mass density.
 Furthermore, the total energy $E$ is computed numerically in every timestep, using the value of the 3D wave function, through eqs. \eqref{eq: total_energy} and \eqref{eq:energy_decomposition}.